Contact us at 905-454-2300

 The Foot care manual and the foot care kit are not included in tuition.
 Students will be given the names of foot care suppliers not open to the public, where each may purchase foot care supplies and equipment at wholesale price.

-Onsite Course is offered over 5 weekends (Saturdays or Sundays only), and 4 weeks to complete 20 live hands on case studies which must be submitted thereafter.
+Courses have flexible start dates, student will have to complete 20 live hands on case studies which must be submitted at week 10.
 (Please note that these case studies will not be provided).

 The college reserves the right to cancel a course if the numbers are not met.
 In this situation you will be moved to the next course date, or you will be refunded your registration fee.
 If you cancel a course of instruction and the course is a go you will be charged an administration fee of $150.

-Course includes in class theory, in class lab, and hands on clinical practice in the onsite diabetic clinic where students will receive hands on practical experience working with high risk clients.
+Course includes in class theory, and hands on clinical lab practice in the onsite diabetic clinic where students will receive hands on practical experience.

 For nurses in Ontario, please note that this course is tax deductible and a tax receipt will be issued upon completion of the course.
 In addition, for tuition fee paid, this course may qualify you for reimbursement from your associations for up to $1500.
 Please contact RNAO or RPNAO for application form for funding grant up to $1500/year.